-I love this place, I found myself saying over and again to myself, as I walked around.
-Born out of gold and silver, built on a core of wild spending and carousing, this city was never a small town but wild and lawless, gaudy and greedy, diverse and world famous, right from the start.
+I love this place, I would say, over and again, as I walked around.
+Born out of silver and gold, built on wild spending and carousing, this city had given the world beats and hippies, free love and flower power, gay pride and sexual liberation.
+It was never a small town, but wild and lawless, gaudy and greedy, diverse and world famous, right from the start.

 In my early days here, I walked everywhere, revelling in winter sunshine and also in the fogs that billowed in from the ocean as if huffed through the Golden Gate by an unseen mouth.
 They shrouded me in a blanket of anonymity as I went, and ensured I never took the sun for granted.

 I even came to love its faulty underpinnings: San Andreas and Hayward, San Gregorio, Greenville and Calaveras and the earth shudders they threw up, always hinting towards the long-anticipated ‘Big One’ that might come at any time and topple our town down on top of us or trigger a tsunami out in the ocean, a tidal wave that would swell and swell as it swept in from the bay, rising taller than the bridges and skyscrapers it broke against, smashing them to smithereens and sweeping away the bits in its flow, like so many pebbles and twigs.